SalishSeaCast/FVCOM-Cmd/docs/run_description_file.rst

       namelist_cfg:
         - ../../nemo3.6/namelist.bottom

-For each :kbd:`namelist*_cfg` key a :file:`NEMOGCM/CONFIG/SHARED/namelist*_ref` file is symlinked into the run directory to provide default values that will be used for any namelist variables not included in the namelist section files listed in the :kbd:`namelists` section.
+For each :kbd:`namelist*_cfg` key a :file:`NEMOGCM/CONFIG/config_name/EXP00/namelist*_ref` file is symlinked into the run directory to provide default values that will be used for any namelist variables not included in the namelist section files listed in the :kbd:`namelists` section.
+:kbd:`config_name` is the value of the :kbd:`config name` key in the run description file.

 So,
-:file:`NEMOGCM/CONFIG/SHARED/namelist_ref` will always be symlinked and, if the :kbd:`namelist_top_cfg` key is present, the :file:`NEMOGCM/CONFIG/SHARED/namelist_top_ref` file will also be symlinked into the run directory.
+:file:`NEMOGCM/CONFIG/config_name/EXP00/namelist_ref` will always be symlinked and, if the :kbd:`namelist_top_cfg` key is present, the :file:`NEMOGCM/CONFIG/config_name/EXP00/namelist_top_ref` file will also be symlinked into the run directory.

-You can override the use of :file:`*_ref` namelists from :file:`CONFIG/SHARED/` by including a :file:`*_ref` namelist key.
+You can override the use of :file:`*_ref` namelists from :file:`CONFIG/config_name/EXP00/` by including a :file:`*_ref` namelist key.
 For example:

 .. code-block:: yaml

+    config name: SMELT

+    ...

     namelists:
       namelist_ref:
-        - ../../NEMO-3.6-code/NEMOGCM/CONFIG/SOG/EXP00/namelist_ref
+        - $HOME/MEOPAR/test-sponge/namelist_ref

-will cause the :file:`namelist_ref` file in the :file:`../../NEMO-3.6-code/NEMOGCM/CONFIG/SMELT/EXP00/` directory to be symlinked into the temporary run directory instead of :file:`CONFIG/SHARED/namelist_ref`.
+will cause the :file:`namelist_ref` file in the :file:`$HOME/MEOPAR/test-sponge/namelist_ref` directory to be symlinked into the temporary run directory instead of :file:`CONFIG/SMELT/EXP00/namelist_ref`.

 .. _NEMO-3.6-Output: